 Professional counselors provide counseling services designed to give assistance to students in the areas of academics, researching college transfer opportunities, and in resolving personal issues and/or crises as they relate to the student's education.
 Information concerning entrance and graduation requirements, financial assistance, employment trends and job opportunities, transfer opportunities, labor market information, student activities and appropriate referral to support agencies are some of the services provided.
 Additionally, referral to support agencies when needed is another service provided.
-Students are seen on a walk-in basis or by appointment made with the Counselor, whose office is located in Building 100.
+Students are seen on a walk-in basis or by appointment made with a member of the counseling staff, whose offices are located in Building 100.